 These tools enable businesses to provide real-time assistance, answer frequently asked questions, and even guide potential buyers through complex buying processes.
 This will reduce pressure on sales reps who may be better suited for handling more advanced inquiries.

 Blogging as a B2B Marketing Tool

 Blogging is an effective way to showcase your company's expertise in a specific industry niche while attracting leads through search engines that index high-quality content related to relevant keywords at the same time.
 By publishing informative articles addressing common pain points faced by business buyers, you can establish credibility among your target audience and increase conversion rates as they progress further down the sales cycle.
-In fact, the blog you’re reading right now is a part of RollWorks’ own effective B2B channel marketing strategy!
+In fact, the blog you’re reading right now is a part of RollWorks’ own effective account-based marketing strategy!